534kms ❖ 14,450m ❖ 8 Days/7 nights ❖ From 2200€ pp.

 93k and 2621m

 Day 5: Ride up one of THE classic climbs in all of professional cycling; Alpe d’Huez.
 Thankfully the climb is missing the 400,000 screaming fans when you are pedalling.
 Your choice when you reach the village of Alpe d’Huez, 21 switchbacks later, is to continue up to the wild Col de Sarenne or descend back to your shower and a beer in Bourg d’Oisans.
 We prefer the first choice, because ... after the Sarenne we have a nice surprise for you; the little-known Route de la Roche d’Auris.
 Very few tour operators ride or even know of this road.
 Narrow single lane, steep drop offs and tunnels.
 This is your road to that aforementioned beer.
 Enjoy!

 59k and 2041m

-July 06, Thursday: Today we ride to the former Winter Olympic host city of Grenoble.
+Day 6: Today we ride to the former Winter Olympic host city of Grenoble.
 This is the biggest day for distance but not for meters climbed.
 We start with a 34k gentle downhill then climb up to the ski resort of Chamrousse, just outside of Grenoble.
-All of the day’s climbing starts here.
-From the top there is a beautiful descent into the bustle of Grenoble 1600m below.
+All of the day’s climbing is here.
+From the village at the top there is a beautiful twisty descent into the bustle of Grenoble 1600m below.
 Our hotel is right in the city center.

 88k and 1737m

 Day 7: Grenoble to the middle of nowhere, the Vercors, a famous region for French resistance during the second World War.
 And very famous for it's gorges.
-We pass by an empty village, that stands as the Germans left it on July 23, 1944; a burnt out ruin.
+We pass by an empty village, that still stands as the Germans left it on July 23, 1944; a burnt out ruin.

-Today we seem to leave most of the cars behind in Grenoble.
+Today we leave most of the cars behind in Grenoble.
 This is one of our favourite regions and you will soon see why.
 One night in La Chapelle en Vercors.

 69k and 1754m